mateiandrei27/Retail-Sales-Analysis/README.md

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project showcases my ability to work with SQL for data analysis, covering database setup, data cleaning, EDA, and business-driven queries.
+The insights gained from this analysis help drive data-informed business decisions by uncovering sales patterns, customer behavior, and product performance.